cmusatyalab/coda/README.md

 This repository combines, to a best effort, the history from the official CVS repositories of Coda, as well as the supporting LWP, RPC2 and RVM libraries.
-The CVS repositories at this point only useful as a historical reference and further development will only be committed to the Git repository.
+The CVS repositories are at this point only useful as a historical reference and further development will only be committed to the Git repository.
 The supporting libraries can be found in their respective directories under `lib-src/`.

 The reasons the supporting libraries and their history have been merged with the Coda source tree are twofold.
-They were originally part of the Coda source tree but were separated out as over time other non-Coda users of the libraries emerged.
-By now Coda has outlived all other external users and merging them back to consolidate the development history seemed to make more sense.
+They were originally part of the Coda source tree and were separated out when other non-Coda users of the LWP, RPC2, and RVM libraries emerged.
+However, by now Coda has outlived all those external users and merging the libraries back to consolidate their development history seemed to make more sense.

-For the past several Coda releases there have been new releases of the LWP, RPC2 and RVM libraries.
-Coordinating building and packaging of a single source tree is more straightforward than building four different ones, especially when there is a specific build/install ordering dependency and a new build could break a currently installed version.
+Second, for the past several Coda releases there have been new releases of the LWP, RPC2, and RVM libraries.
+Coordinating building and packaging of a single monorepo is more straightforward than building four different ones, especially when there are specific build/install ordering dependencies and a new build could break a currently installed version.
 The current combined tree will ensure that everything builds and installs with the same library versions.

 ## BUILDING CODA